Being a Loner in a Social World

 Benefit of Discovering the Joy of Being Alone Early

-Some loners accept early that they enjoy life more when they're alone.
-Other loners are born into social families that have trouble understanding that they want to be alone and they like having only a few friends.
+Some loners accept early on that they enjoy life more when they're alone.
+Other loners are born into social families that have trouble understanding that they want to be alone and they like only having a few friends.
 This society is made for people who are social, so navigating the world as a loner is sometimes difficult.
 But if a person discovers their preference early, they can develop skills to make living as a loner easier.
 For instance, there are several jobs that require socialization, whether as part of the job description itself or as a function of the work environment.
 The earlier a loner discovers their preference the sooner they can begin developing skills that are useful for professions that require little interaction with other people.
 Writing has been called the loneliest profession, being a pathologist or a lab technician limits the worker's interactions with people, working in information technology is notorious for being loner-friendly.
 I work nights to limit my people time.

 My Journey to Becoming a Proud Loner